shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/create-a-new-report.md

 ---
-Title: Create a New Report
+title: Create a New Report
-Description: The article describes how to create a new custom based on the selected criteria. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: The article describes how to create a new custom based on the selected criteria. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---